G7DAO/protocol/web3/flows/staker.md

     error InvalidTokenType();
 ```

-### `STAKER-*`: It should not be possible to create native token staking pools with non-zero token address or token ID
+#### `STAKER-10`: It should not be possible to create native token staking pools with non-zero token address or token ID

 `createPool` has the following signature: